HydrogenStorage/QM9-LOHC/README.md

 # Overview of the G4MP2 Computation Method:

 G4MP2 is a high-level composite method used for calculating molecular energies with high accuracy.
 The method is designed to achieve near chemical accuracy by combining several different levels of theory and basis sets in a sequential approach.
-Below is a step-by-step outline of how G4MP2 is executed in Gaussian1–3:
+Below is a step-by-step outline of how G4MP2 is executed in Gaussian:
 1. Initial Geometry Optimization and Frequency Calculation: o	The geometry of the molecule is first optimized using the B3LYP functional with a mid-sized basis set (6-31G(2df,p)). o	A frequency calculation is performed at this level to confirm that the optimized geometry corresponds to a local minimum (no imaginary frequencies).